 Banks in Lebanon are well regulated and supervised in conformity with the international best practices and standards and cooperate fully with the regulatory and supervisory authorities believing that such cooperation is essential for maintaining their credibility domestically and internationally.
 From March 1995, commercial banks were required to meet a minimum capital adequacy ratio of 8 percent in line with the Basel Accord (Basel 1).
 In September 1999, BDL required banks in Lebanon to raise their capital adequacy ratio to 10 percent by end of 2000 and by 12 percent by the end of 2001.
 During the past years, banks' capitals as well as the average capital adequacy ratio have significantly increased.
-In April 2006, BDL required banks in Lebanon to gradually implement the new Basel Capital Accord (Basel 2) starting from January 1, 2008.
-The Banking Control Commission of Lebanon has monitored a "Parallel Run Period" during 2008 and 2009 and the average capital adequacy ratio of Lebanese banks was 13.3% at end of June 2010.
+In April 2006, BDL required banks in Lebanon to gradually implement the Basel Capital Accord (Basel 2) starting from January 1, 2008.
+The Banking Control Commission of Lebanon monitored a "Parallel Run Period" during 2008 and 2009 and the average capital adequacy ratio of Lebanese banks was 11.8 percent as of the end of June 2011.
+In order to increase the capital resources of the Lebanese banking sector and to respond to potential and unexpected losses, in December 2011, the BDL issued Intermediary Circular No 282 requiring banks to gradually raise their capital adequacy ratios by the end of 2015.
+Pursuant to the circular, banks are required to have raised their Common Equity Tier 1 ratio to 8 percent (defined as the ratio of common equity Tier 1 capital to total weighted assets), their Tier 1 ratio to 10 percent (defined as the ratio of Tier 1 capital to total weighted assets) and their total capital ratio to 12 percent (defined as the ratio of the sum of the Tier 1 ratio and the Tier 2 ratio to total weighted assets) by the end of 2015.
+The circular also imposes intermediate annual thresholds for such ratios from the end of 2012.
+The requirements are in line with Basel 3.